jwalsh/track1-turtles/outline/TURTLE-SAMPLES.md

 ##### 7.1 What keywords are

 Now we are going to look more into the way Clojure stores information.
-Let's take a look at a turtle's state. **Important:** we will be using a `state` function, not `state` function that you have used before since it's more convenient for what we are trying to do here.
+Let's take a look at a turtle's state.

 In the REPL type:
 ```clojure